The System of Basic English

 A Sample, and a Summary

-Here is the material, for a short phonograph record, of what we have said so far; making use of no other words than the 850:
+Here is the material, for a short podcast, of what we have said so far; making use of no other words than the 850:

 Basic English is an attempt to give to everyone a second, or international language, which will take as little of the learner's time as possible.